 The solution allows readers with the PDF version of a book to copy an individual kanji from the “Japanese Reader” and then paste it in a Search box in the “Kanji Catalogue,” completely bypassing the “Kanji Pronunciation Index.”
 Unfortunately, this copy and paste technique is best done on a computer, not on a hand-held device like a phone or a tablet.

 I believe that, if you use this solution, you will be able to read Japanese sentences more quickly, and you will experience less stress as you study.
 As a bonus, as a PDF owner you will always have rapid access to the most recent version of the Kanji Catalogue, with free updates as they become available.

-I’ve made more than a dozen updates to the Catalogue over the past few years, containing hundreds of significant improvements, with the goal of making it easier for students to remember all of the kanji descriptions and pronunciations, and I hope that everyone can benefit from those improvements.
+We’ve made more than a dozen comprehensive revisions to the Catalogue over the past few years, each one entailing scores of significant improvements, with the goal of making it easier for students to remember all of the kanji descriptions and pronunciations, and I hope that everyone can benefit from those improvements.

 3. Revised Equipment Suggestions

 In case you aren’t satisfied with the equipment that you’re using to listen to the Japanese Audio Lessons, I’ve recently updated my equipment suggestions and added more photos.
 Please check out my advice on this page: https://www.japaneseaudiolessons.com/learn-the-japanese-language/.

 If you’d like to test your knowledge of Japanese grammar with 40 multiple-choice questions, I’ve recently updated the Japanese Grammar Quiz and brought it back to the web site.
 Please check it out at: https://www.japaneseaudiolessons.com/japanese-grammar-quiz/.